IS-D-Game/CLR/README.md

 # Introduction

-The goal of this project is to implement a City-River-Country game as a learning experience.
+The goal of this project is to implement a City-River-Country game as a learning experience for information systems students.

-STOP is written with django 3.1.2 and python 3.
+The game is written with django 3.1.2 and python 3.

 ### Main features

-* ???
+* Game settings and join procedure

-* ???
+* Main Game with timed fullfill limit

-* ???
+* Players self evaluation and leaderboard

 * SQLite by default if no env variable is set